paulbarrera/JS-BUM-Mileage-Calculator/readme.md

 ECHO is on.
-# Javascript Production Assistant Gas Mileage Calculator
+# Javascript Business User Mileage Calculator

 ## Overview
 If you use your car for work, this calculator will help you calculate your miles driven per trip and at the end of the year give you a total amount of miles driven for your tax form.